johnrscott/rvdocs/README.md

-# rvdocs
+# RISC-V Processor Designs Documentation

-Documentation for RISC-V designs
+This repository will contain documentation for a set of basic RISC-V designs and other tools.